Sundas8124/intrusion-detection-tool-by-TechTitans/README.md

 # Intrusion Detection Tool by TechTitans

-A cybersecurity project designed for the HACCPAN 2025 competition.
+A cybersecurity project designed for the HACKTHON 2025 competition.
 This tool simulates network-based attacks, detects suspicious traffic, and logs alerts using Snort IDS and a Flask-based dashboard.

 ## Team
 **TechTitans**